-Those looking for a treat will have plenty of options at Buena Park.
+Those looking for a treat will have plenty of options in Buena Park.

 HoneyMee, famous for its award-winning raw honey and honeycombs, was named one of the Best Spots for Soft Serve and Frozen Custard by Zagat.
-The cold kosher ice cream is perfect after a long day at the park.
+The cold kosher ice cream is perfect after a long day at Knotts.

 If you find yourself in the need of a caffeine boost, head to Coffee Code, named “Best Coffeehouse in Orange County” by OC Weekly.
 While you’re there, get a decadent dessert waffle to accompany your beverage.

 And dessert aficionados can’t miss the impossibly fluffy souffle pancakes at Basilur Tea & Coffee, topped with fresh fruit, whipped cream and maple syrup.